 Activities, culture, and entertainment

 It’s all right on campus.
 Just walk to Beasley Coliseum to hear lectures from influential visitors, see big-name entertainers, and watch the Cougs square off in Pac-12 basketball.
 Join the throng of fans at Martin Stadium to cheer on the Cougar football team.
 Celebrate and learn at cultural events.
 Stroll through the WSU Museum of Art or grab a bite to eat at the CUB (Compton Union Building).

 Both students and faculty play in one of the Pac-12's largest intramural sports programs and can choose from a huge menu of recreational activities.
 Athletics fans cheer on the Cougs, who compete in at the NCAA Division I level in nine women’s and six men’s sports.

-In collaboration with Institute faculty leadership direct and oversee the fiscal management and administrative functions for the Institute, a compl...
+This position is located in Seattle, WA.
+In collaboration with faculty leadership, this position will direct and oversee the fiscal management and ...

 WSU Vancouver Carson College of Business, is seeking applicants for a FT/Tenure-track 9 month academic appt. in Entrepreneurship. starting Aug.
 2017.

 The Learning Design Consultant/Assessment Specialist position is responsible for collaborating with academic programs and general educatio...